studiozeffa/react-native-training-course/notes/setup.md

 <!-- break -->

 ## Install watchman

+> Note: if you aren't on a Mac, you can skip this step.

 Watchman watches files for changes, and triggers an action when they do.
 It's used internally by the React Native development environment to auto-reload your app when you save a source file.